THE PHARMACOLOGY OF ALCOHOL

 Alcohol is a toxic substance, and its toxicity is related to the quantity and duration of alcohol consumption.
 It can have toxic effects on every organ in the body.

 In the brain, in a single drinking episode, increasing levels of alcohol lead initially to stimulation (experienced as pleasure), excitement and talkativeness.
 At increasing concentrations, alcohol causes sedation leading to sensations of relaxation, then later to slurred speech, unsteadiness, loss of coordination, incontinence, coma and ultimately death through alcohol poisoning due to the sedation of the vital brain functions on breathing and circulation.

 The dependence-producing properties of alcohol have been studied extensively in the last 25 years.
 Alcohol affects a wide range of neurotransmitter systems in the brain, leading to the features of alcohol dependence.

 “The effects of alcohol withdrawal can take up to between 3 months and 1 year to fully recover from (referred to as the protracted withdrawal syndrome).”

 The main neurotransmitter systems affected by alcohol are gamma-aminobutyric acid (GABA), glutamate, dopamine and opioid.

-Chronic alcohol consumption leads to the development of tolerance through a process of neuroadaptation: receptors in the brain gradually adapt to the effects of alcohol, to compensate for stimulation or sedation.
-This is experienced by the individual as the same amount of alcohol having less effect over time.
+Chronic alcohol consumption leads to the development of tolerance through a process of neuroadaptation: receptors in the brain gradually adapt to the effects of alcohol to compensate for stimulation or sedation.
+This is experienced by the individual as the same amount of alcohol has less effect over time.
 This can lead to an individual increasing alcohol consumption to achieve the desired psychoactive effects.